District Nurse Climbing French Bean (organic)

 Originally stewarded by Garden Organic’s Heritage Seed Library.

-Botanical name: Phaseolus Vulgaris
+Botanical name: Phaseolus vulgaris

-Because drying beans take longer to fully mature on the plant, they’re best started off early, indoors in April.
-Sow them in modules with some seed compost and if there are mice around, cover them up before they germinate, as rodents love the seeds.
-Harden off the young seedlings, then plant them out about 6-8” apart once all risk of frost has passed and he soil is warming up.
-Dig in plenty of organic matter initially, and water regularly throughout the season.
+Sow them in deep modules or small pots in late spring (April) with some seed compost and if there are mice around, cover them up before they germinate, as rodents love the seeds.
+Harden off the young seedlings, then plant them out about 6-8” apart once all risk of frost has passed and the soil is warming up.
+Can be sown direct in warmer soil in May.
+Dig in plenty of organic matter initially and water regularly throughout the season.
 The beans will need a structure with canes or string to wind themselves around as they climb.
 Most will find their own way up, but if any get a bit ‘lost’ you can simply wind them up yourself to begin with.
-Make sure you wind them anti-clockwise though, otherwise they’ll just unwind themselves!
+Make sure you wind them anticlockwise though, otherwise they’ll just unwind themselves!

 Out of stock